ESMValGroup/ESMValTool_Tutorial/_episodes/01-introduction.md

 ESMValTool is built and maintained by an active community of scientists and software engineers.
 Many of the interactions take place on GitHub.
 Here, we briefly introduce you to some of the most important pages.

-> ## Challenge: meet ESMValGroup
+> ## Meet ESMValGroup
 >
 > Browse to [github.com/ESMValGroup](https://github.com/ESMValGroup).
 This is our 'organization' GitHub page.
 Have a look around.
 How many collaborators are there?
 Do you know any of them?
-You should see 2 main repositories: ESMValTool and ESMValCore.
+Near the top of the page there are 2 pinned repositories: ESMValTool and ESMValCore.
 Visit each of the repositories.
 How many people have contributed to each of them?
 Can you also find out how many people have contributed to this tutorial?
 >
 > > ## Solution
 > >